 - Curriculum adjustments should prioritise critical underpinning knowledge, such as weather and climate, geology, topography, trade links, and natural resources and their distribution.
 Schools might choose to teach these concepts using an example of a region (for example, the Amazon rainforest).
 These aspects of geography, as well as locational knowledge, are fundamental to pupils’ understanding of the interconnectedness of geography, as seen for example through biomes, or the location and development of settlements.
 A secure grasp of this underpinning knowledge will ensure that they are ready to learn subsequent knowledge about human and physical processes.

 - Teaching and planning needs to demonstrate activities to develop locational, place, human and physical geography knowledge, geographical skills and fieldwork.

-- Planning is based on the Edison Framework and is linked back to the National Curriculum for Geography.
+- Planning is based on the CUSP Framework that is linked back to and goes beyond the National Curriculum for Geography.
 It allows for depth of understanding and opportunities to make links between learning in geography and other curriculum areas.

 - Pupils use the COWWS or HOTCLUB acronym to support them in structuring how they describe a geographical location.

 - Maps, globes and interactive maps are used regularly to support pupils in developing mapping skills.

 - All classes will have a permanent geography display that should be referred to regularly.
 This includes key vocabulary for the year group and previous year groups, a globe and a world and UK map.
 The display will be updated to reflect global events in the news and illustrate cross curricular links.

 - Pupils with additional needs are supported to access the learning as appropriate depending on their need.
 Pupils with physical disabilities may need access to specialist tools or resources.
 Obstacles to accessing field work activities need to be considered.
 Some pupils will benefit from pre teaching of key vocabulary.
 Some pupils may benefit from additional time or support from an adult to complete their work.